Amateur Photographer verdict

 Ultra-wide-angle camera, taken with the Google Pixel 7a.
 Photo: Joshua Waller

-Digital zoom is available as a 2x option, using Super Resolution Zoom, and can give good results, and they look good on screen, but can be lacking in detail, especially compared to actual 2x optical zoom cameras.
+Digital zoom is available as a 2x option, using Super Resolution Zoom, and can give good results.
+They look good on screen, but can be lacking in detail, especially compared to actual 2x optical zoom cameras.

 2x Super Resolution Zoom, gives good results, especially if viewing on the web.

-You can zoom further by pinching, but again, there is no real match for a telephoto camera, and if you need to go much beyond 2x zoom, then the Google Pixel 7 Pro or another smartphone is needed.
+You can zoom further by pinching, but again, there is no real match for a telephoto camera.
+If you need to go much beyond 2x zoom, then the Google Pixel 7 Pro or another smartphone is needed.

 Close-up photo of a cat – showing lots of detail in the eyes and fur.
 Photo Joshua Waller

-Whilst the camera doesn’t specifically talk about “Macro shooting”, the close-up focus of the main camera is good enough for close-up shots of food, pets and other small objects, and if you use the 2x option, you can take frame-filling close-up photos of objects as small at Hot Wheels cars.
+Whilst the camera doesn’t specifically talk about “Macro shooting”, the close-up focus of the main camera is good enough for close-up shots of food, pets and other small objects.
+Using the 2x option, you can take frame-filling close-up photos of objects as small at Hot Wheels cars.

 Frame-filling close up of a Hot Wheels car, using the main camera and 2x super res zoom.
 Photo: Joshua Waller